sunil-gumatimath/synergy-dashboard/README.md

 bun run dev  # or npm run dev
 ```

-6. Open in browser at `http://localhost:5123`
+6. Open in browser at `http://localhost:5173` (or the port shown in your terminal)

 7. **Sample Login Credentials:**
    - Email: admin@gmail.com